6 Mexico City Museums You Must Visit

 1 Palacio de Bellas Artes

-This place, aptly named, is beautiful just to look at.
+This place, aptly named, is beautiful to look at.
 If you like architecture or gorgeous places, you want to make this stop.
 I went there to see the Diego Rivera murals they have.
-That’s the darned thing about murals—you can’t move them, so a trip to Mexico was necessary.
+That’s the thing about murals—you can’t move them, so a trip to Mexico was necessary.

 Palace of Belle Artes exterior at night